RokctAI/The-Rokct-Protocol/workflows/start_session.md

 ## Procedure

 0.  **Sync Protocol (Always First)**:
+    *   Check if `The-Rokct-Protocol/` directory exists.
+    *   If NOT found → skip this entire step.
+You are running inside the protocol repo itself.
+    *   If NOT a registered submodule → skip.
+You are in the monorepo.
-    *   Run `git submodule update --remote The-Rokct-Protocol`
+    *   If registered → run `git submodule update --remote The-Rokct-Protocol`
     *   Now `The-Rokct-Protocol/version.json` reflects the latest remote version.
     *   Compare `The-Rokct-Protocol/version.json` vs `.rokct/protocol_version.json`.
     *   If different → read and follow `The-Rokct-Protocol/workflows/update_protocol.md`.